nova-horizons/realoquent/README.md

 - Generate other validation helper methods, like `validateAndCreate` or `validateAndFill`
 - Support for Expressions in column defaults `default(new Expression('(JSON_ARRAY())'))`
 - Support for `spatialIndex`
-- Support for route binding configuration
 - Support for `$column->hidden/visible`
 - Support for `$table->with/withCount/preventsLazyLoading`
 - Support for `$table->engine/collation/charset`
 - Support for `$column->collation/charset/useCurrent/useCurrentOnUpdate`
+- Support for route binding configuration
 - Generate `down` migrations
 - Generate other things (Model Factories, Nova Resources, Form Requests, other form builders?)
+- Detected any installed code-style tool and automatically set `cs_fixer_command`

 ## Development Setup